The Staff at CAP

-Kappy Muenzer has worked in the field of animal protection for thirty-eight years.
+Kappy Muenzer has worked in the field of animal protection for forty-one years.
 She began her work in 1974 as a volunteer and founded CAP’s adoption program in 1975.
-She was one of the founders of the CAP Shelter which opened in 1981.
-Kappy served as Board President for almost ten years.
+She was one of CAP's four founders, opening the shelter in 1981.
+Kappy served as board president for almost ten years.
 In 1986 the Board of Directors appointed her as Executive Director of CAP.
-She has also served as Gala Coordinator for CAP’s Celebrity Paws Gala since it’s inception in 1986.
+She has also acted as Coordinator and Co-Coordinator for CAP’s Celebrity Paws Gala since its inception in 1986.

 Barbara Fitzgerald, Director of Animal Care Services

 Barbara Fitzgerald has worked at CAP since January, 1989.
 Her love of animals influenced her to make the decision to enter the Animal Paramedic Program at Houston Community College.
 During this time, she volunteered at the CAP shelter in order to receive the required volunteer hours for school.
 Barbara was subsequently hired as an Animal Care Attendant during her second semester of college.
-Over the years, Barbara has been promoted from Animal Attendant to Animal Technician, Senior Animal Technician to Shelter Manager, and she currently holds the position of Director of Animal Care Services.
+Over the years, Barbara has been promoted from Animal Attendant to Animal Technician, Senior Animal Technician to Shelter Manager, and she currently holds the position of Director of Foster Home Program.

 Barbara has two children, Laura and Joseph, and four grandchildren.
 In addition to her passion for dogs and cats, Barbara loves horses and has one of her very own.
 She also has eight cats, three dogs, numerous Cockatiels, Finches and Parakeets, Box Turtles and a Koi pond!
 Barbara opens her heart and home for the Houston Chronicle’s Pets of the Week while they are waiting for adoption.